weiffun/zerobus/README.md

 netbus
 ======

-network bus desinge for cluster app, based on zeromq
+network bus desinge for cluster apps, based on zeromq.